L-u-k-e/Objectify/README.md

   }
 ```

  - `object_` is the property that holds a reference to your object.
 This property will automatically be added to all children of `instance.element`.
-This includes bothe the chilren it comes with when it is originally added to the DOM and any children you add later on aswell.
+This includes both the children it comes with when it is originally added to the DOM and any children you decide to add later on.
 (Don't worry, you can nest objects and everything will still work the way you want it to).
  - `element` is an instance variable that is added to your object, so you can reference the containing element from within the class.

 #Example: